 - The edges of the mattress are encased in supportive foam that reinforces the structure and durability of the mattress.

-- Saatva uses springs.
+- Saatva uses springs in the support layer.

 - Nolah is more temperature neutral throughout, though Saatva’s springs also help with airflow.